 The Workshop is an important resource for students and faculty experiments with form and detail, capable of supporting the production of refined models and environmental product and furniture prototypes.
 A wide range of tools and equipment are present for wood-working and plastic.

-The workshop will also continue to sign out hardhat safety vest/kits for groups.
-This will require advance booking, a minimum number of students should be involved in the pick-up and drop off for the group.
-Individual hardhats and vests will not be loaned out.
+The workshop will also continue to sign out hard hats and safety vests/kits for groups.
+This requires advance booking; a minimum number of students should be involved in the pick-up and drop-off for the group.
+Individual hard hats and vests will not be loaned out.

 Workshop staff will consider doing machining and fabricating processes for student academic work on a case-by-case basis, for example laminating thick panels for CNC routing of model bases.
-The ability to undertake this work will be contingent on a number of conditions unknown at this time.
-All inquiries should be submitted by email with ample lead time.
+All inquiries should be submitted by email to email@example.com with ample lead time.

 Assembly room etiquette